acgoldman/GettingCleaningData/CodeBook.md

 mn.tBodyAcc_std_Y - The average of the standard deviation (over the time recorded) body acceleration in the Y axis mn.tBodyAcc_std_Z - The average of the standard deviation (over the time recorded) body acceleration in the Z axis

+The units are in the scale [-1,1] becauase they are normalized.

 License: